 Safety and trust

 Kraken is one of the safest exchanges in the Cryptocurrency markets, not suffering a single hack.
 This is by design and not by accident.
-Kraken engineers have taken the time to design a system that works and is usable for the most part.
+Kraken engineers have taken the time to design a system that works and are usable for the most part.

 Another amazing feature is the Global Settings Lock.
 This feature blocks IP addresses that are not associated with the account.